mastercoin-MSC/install-msc/README-Vagrant.md

 -------------

 * Virtual Box 4.3.10 or later
-* Vagrant 1.5.3 or later
+* Vagrant 1.6.2 or later

 Vagrant is available for Mac OS X, Windows, and  Linux.
 In addition to VirtualBox, Vagrant may be used to provision VMWare, AWS and other virtual environments.

 Base Box
 --------

-The [Vagrantfile](Vagrantfile) is currently using (*trusting*) the [parallels/ubuntu-13.10](https://vagrantcloud.com/parallels/ubuntu-13.10) base box created by Parallels and the Mastercoin base box [msgilligan/mastercoin-ubuntu-base](https://vagrantcloud.com/msgilligan/mastercoin-ubuntu-base).
+The [Vagrantfile](Vagrantfile) is currently using (*trusting*) the [ubuntu/trusty64](https://vagrantcloud.com/ubuntu/trusty64) base box created by Ubuntu and the Mastercoin base box [msgilligan/mastercoin-ubuntu-base](https://vagrantcloud.com/msgilligan/mastercoin-ubuntu-base).

 You should consider them untrusted binaries.
 Only use them with TEST-MSC and small amounts of Bitcoin.